AgaMiko/GEBI/README.md

 * [GEBI notebook](notebooks/GEBI.ipynb) - easy-to-follow script of implemented GEBI method on the example of skin lesions.
 For quick calculations we provided precalculated attribution maps.
 * [SpRay notebook](notebooks/spray.ipynb) - easy-to-follow script of implemented original SpRay method on the example of skin lesions.
 For quick calculations we provided precalculated attribution maps.
 * [modofied SpRay notebook](notebooks/spray.ipynb) - easy-to-follow script of implemented modified SpRay method with additional Isomap dimensionality reduction on the example of skin lesions.
 For quick calculations we provided precalculated attribution maps.

+## Acknowledgments

+The research reported in this publication was supported by Polish National Science Centre (Grant Preludium No: UMO-2019/35/N/ST6/04052).
+The authors wish to express their thanks for the support.